Tiagofsant/Tiagofsant/README.md

-## Olá!
-Eu sou o Tiago! É uma honra ter você aqui!

-- 🔭 Hoje trabalho com desenvolvimento Web Full-Stack em modalidade CLT;
+## Hello!
+I'm Tiago!
+It's an honor to have you here!

+- 🔭 Today, I work as a Full-Stack Web Developer under the CLT employment model;
-- 🌱 Estudando DevSecOps;
+- 🌱 I'm studying DevSecOps;
-- 😎 Desenvolvedor de APIs REST e ASP.NET MVC;
+- 😎 I'm a developer of REST APIs and ASP.NET MVC;
-- 😎 Tecnologias Front-End que eu mais ultilizo são React e TypeScript;
+- 😎 The Front-End technologies I mostly utilize are React and TypeScript;
-- 😎 Versionamento de código com GitFlow e correlatos;
+- 😎 I have experience with code versioning using GitFlow and related methodologies;
-- 🏙  Atualmente resido no Brasil;
+- 🏙  I currently reside in Brazil;
-- 😄 Pronome: ele/dele;
+- 😄 Pronouns: he/him;
-- 😆 Fato curioso: tenho dois apelidos: Tiagão da massa por conta do meu porte fisico e soldado por eu ter servido a Força Aérea por quatro anos e ser apaixonado por aviação;
-- 😉 if you are from another country, you can talk to me in english no problem!
+- 😆 Interesting fact: I have two nicknames: "Tiagão da massa" because of my physical stature, and "Soldado" because I served in the Air Force for four years and I'm passionate about aviation;

-<h2> Status baseados em repositórios públicos </h2>
+<h2> Status based on public repositories </h2>

 ![Tiago GitHub stats](https://github-readme-stats.vercel.app/api?username=Tiagofsant&show_icons=true&theme=tokyonight)